B. P. Paquette

 Benjamin Patrick Paquette, commonly known as B. P. Paquette, is a Canadian film director, screenwriter, film producer and academic.

 Background

 Born in London, Ontario, Paquette spent his childhood and adolescence in Greater Sudbury.
-Shooting his first film at age 10, and after having made over a dozen student shorts (including the award-winning An Uneven Scroll), Paquette produced, wrote and directed two features while still a high school student, Maxwell's Silver Hammer (1993) and A Descent Into Darkness (1994), and a third as a university student, Raining Angels (1997).
-Paquette then established his Montreal-based film production and distribution company Ourson Films in 1998.
+Shooting his first film at age 10 and making over a dozen student shorts (including the award-winning An Uneven Scroll), Paquette produced, wrote and directed two features while still a high school student, Maxwell's Silver Hammer (1993) and A Descent Into Darkness (1994), and a third as a university student, Raining Angels (1997).
+Paquette then established his Montreal-based film production and distribution company, Ourson Films in 1998.